Mountain View Road Improvements

 The existing two-lane rural roadway is not adequate for the mix of farm haul, commuter, residential, and bicycle/pedestrian traffic.
 The City of Moscow has completed similar improvements of the roadway to the north and south of the proposed project.
 The proposed project will re-construct the road to match those previous improvements, and will provide another segment of safe pedestrian, bicycle, and vehicular traffic corridor.

 The project is currently being designed by JUB Engineers.
-Construction is programmed in fiscal year 2019.
+Construction is programmed in fiscal years 2023 and 2024.

 The Mountain View Road Project's purpose is to improve traffic flow and safety from Joseph Street through 6th Street.

 Potential project features include:

 - Widening the existing 24 foot paved, two lane rural road to a 36 foot wide, two lane, urban road